GeomarPerales/Python-for-begin-in-ArcGIS/README.md

 ## 2. Application

 Scripts developed to automate some processes in ArcGIS 10.5 using ArcPy.
-Some applications are:

-* Hydrology

-* GIS

-* Meteorology

 Some examples are: